 These results can also be depicted graphically.

-From these results, we can conclude that Neural Designer is able to load a dataset x1.8 larger than TensorFlow and PyTorch.
+From these results, we can conclude that Neural Designer can load a dataset 1.8 times larger than TensorFlow and PyTorch.

 The following picture shows that Neural Designer can train a neural network with 9 billion data points in a 16GB RAM computer.